showdownjs/code-style/README.md

  - Tab size is 2 spaces
  - Indentation is 1 tab size (2 spaces)
  - Continuation indent is 1 tab size
- - Multiple variable declaration MUST BE wrapped and aligned (4 spaces, usually)
+ - Multiple variable declaration MUST BE chopped and aligned (4 spaces, usually)
  - Empty lines MUST not keep indents
  - Blank lines CAN be added for readability
  - 2 consecutive blank lines are allowed